janpansky/mcp-gooddata/README.md

 - **analyze_ldm**: Analyze the Logical Data Model (LDM) for missing or well-defined descriptions
 - **patch_ldm**: Patch (update) the title and/or description of datasets or attributes in the LDM
 - **explain_metric**: Explain how a metric is computed (MAQL, description, and usage in dashboards/insights)
+- **create_visualization**: Create a visualization by sending a natural language prompt to GoodData AI compute
+- **add_visualization_to_dashboard**: Add a visualization to the first dashboard by specifying only its visualization_id
 - Secure environment variable handling
 - Interactive development and testing with MCP Inspector